Dzuum/BabyHale/README.md

 <h2>About</h2>
 University project made by a student group consisting of Julia Laurila, Joona Luodonpää and Maija Pienimäki.
 The project was commissioned by [Baby Wellness Oy](http://www.babywellness.fi/).

-Baby Hale is an Android application to help identifying the effects of medicines during pregnancy and breastfeeding.
+Baby Hale is an Android application to help identify the effects of medicines during pregnancy and breastfeeding.
 It is available only in Finnish and Swedish.

-The application will be available in the Google Play Store soon.
+The application will soon be available in the Google Play Store.

 <h2>License</h2>